 Steps/ingredients for bread crumbs:

-- About 8 slices worth of left over bread (I freeze the ends my hunny doesn’t eat, and break them into pieces for the breadcrumb blend), other type of non-wheat flour (I add oat flour to refine the texture of the breaded coating, and increase the nutrient intake)
+- About 8 slices worth of left over bread (I freeze the ends of gluten-free bread my hunny doesn’t eat, and break them into pieces for the blender) and ½ cup oats or other gluten-free flour.

 - Plenty (a handful or two) of fresh herbs (any variety of oregano, basil, rosemary, thyme, etc.)